1999 Major League Baseball postseason: (1) New York Yankees vs. (4) Boston Red Sox

 This was the first edition of the postseason where both teams from New York City appeared in the LCS, a phenomenon that has only repeated twice since (2000, 2024).

 This was the first postseason meeting in the history of the Yankees–Red Sox rivalry.
 The Yankees defeated the Red Sox in five games to return to the World Series for the fourth time in five years.

 Bernie Williams won Game 1 for the Yankees with a walk-off home run in the bottom of the tenth.
 In Game 2, the Red Sox held a narrow lead, but it was gone in the bottom of the seventh as the Yankees put up two unanswered runs to take a 2-0 series lead headed to Boston.
 Game 3 was the anticipated matchup between Pedro Martínez and Roger Clemens, which the Red Sox won in a blowout, 13–1, to avoid a sweep.
-Game 3 was known for chants thrown at Clemens by the Fenway Park crowd as he was retired in the third inning, as they shouted "Where is Roger?" and then followed up with "In the Shower".
+Game 3 was known for chants thrown at Clemens by the Fenway Park crowd as he was retired in the third inning, as they shouted "Where is Roger?" and then followed up with "In the Shower!".
 However, the Yankees responded by blowing out the Red Sox in Game 4 to take a 3–1 series lead.
 In Game 5, Orlando Hernández pitched seven innings of shutout ball as the Yankees won 6-1 to clinch the pennant.

-The Yankees returned to the ALCS the next year, where they defeated the Seattle Mariners in six games en route to completing a World Series three-peat.
+The Yankees returned to the ALCS the next year, and defeated the Seattle Mariners in six games en route to completing a World Series three-peat.

 Both teams would meet again in the ALCS in 2003 and 2004, the ALDS in 2018, and the AL Wild Card in 2021 and 2025, with the Yankees winning in 2003 and 2025 and the Red Sox winning in 2004, 2018, and 2021.